innovationOUtside/jupyter_anywidget_tesseract_pdfjs/README.md

 #New cell
 # We also need to "manually" wait for processing to finish
-# before trying to imspect the retrieved data
+# before trying to inspect the retrieved data
 t.pagedata
 ```